What Happens If a Business Gets Sued For Breach of Contract Despite Government Ordered Shutdowns?

-A Force Majeure Clause Specific to a Type of Incident the Parties May Excuse Parties From Performing the Agreement.
+If a Contract Contains a Force Majeure Clause Specific to a Type of Incident the Parties May Become Excused.
 The Frustrated Contracts Act May Also Excuse Parties When An Incident Makes a Contract Impossible to Perform.

 Similar Questions About Frustrated Contracts Include: